How Long Do Terrariums Last? (Examples & Key Factors)

 Many terrariums eventually run afoul of rot.

 That’s because terrarium soil lacks the biodiversity of our natural woodland, and without nature’s decomposition microorganisms, it’s hard to effectively complete the cycle.
-Unless, of course, you’re actively trying to create a bioactive terrarium, and you’re adding these components.
+Unless, of course, you’re actively creating a bioactive terrarium and you’re adding these components.

 So I wouldn’t fret if your terrarium doesn’t last 53 years or even a fraction of that.
 It doesn’t make you a terrible plant parent.